alf-tool/alf-core/doc/operators/relational/extend.md

 DESCRIPTION

-This operator extends its operand with new attributes whose value is the result of evaluating tuple expressions.
-The latter are specified as (name, tuple expression) pairs.
-Tuple expressions must be specified as ruby code literals.
+This operator extends its operand with new attributes whose value is the result of evaluating tuple expressions specified in EXT.
+The latter are specified as (name, expression) pairs.

 EXAMPLE